Camping: Switchback Great Wall

 We’ll organise delivery of tents and sleeping bags direct to our campsite; you’ll just need to carry your clothes, water, and food and snacks.

-Holiday traffic: There's a chance we'll get stuck in bad traffic at some point during the drive, and we might be back to Beijing later than estimated.
-Bring a book, and we'd recommend not making fixed plans for the Sunday evening, just in case!
+Holiday traffic: There's a chance we'll get stuck in bad traffic at some point during the drive out to the hike, but we should be fairly clear on the way back.
+Bring a book, just in case!

 Bad weather plan